 Our housing markets are very dependent on consumer confidence.

 There is a direct link between consumer confidence and housing turnover and rising prices.

-Consumer sentiment has fluctuated widely recently, and has slumped recently as more us us have become pessimistic.
+Consumer sentiment has fluctuated widely recently, and has slumped recently as more of us have become pessimistic.

 Currently we’re creating jobs and the unemployment rate is holding steady dropping, but this statistic is a little misleading since it understates the degree of labour market slack due to the large number of part time jobs that have been created with many Australians working fewer hours than they would like, while others have been discouraged from looking at work at all.

 This has created a situation where wages growth remains low and unemployment varies considerably between states.

 Of course the states with highest job growth and lowest unemployment have the better performing property markets.

 The following graph clearly shows how the service sector is where the jobs growth is occurring.

 In turn this is where wages growth will occur enabling people to upgrade their homes, pushing up property prices

 All in all, our economy is sound and we’re now in a period of low economic growth with low inflation, low wages growth and low interest rates.